“New data collectively supports the presence of specific critical points in the muscle that are affected by free radicals.” Fulle et. al.

 That oxidative stress could be damaging the mitochondria and the ability of the muscles to contract and produce energy.
 One study reportedly found that a group of ME/CFS patients with a severe infectious onset had the trifecta – high levels of free radicals, even at rest, their muscles were mostly dead to the world (didn’t respond to exercise) and had ion channel problems that may have affected the ability of their muscles to contract.

+An exercise/gene expression study found similar evidence of a strange non-response to exercise.
 Contrast the 50 genes that became activated during exercise in GWS and the one that got activated in ME/CFS and you get a picture of a moribund metabolic system that cannot rise to the occasion.
 That finding fits in well with evidence that the sympathetic nervous system also poops out during exercise.

 Inflammation the Key?